Minor Grand Trine

 Minor Grand Trine vs Grand Trine: different promises, different outputs

 A Grand Trine is three planets each 120° from the other two, closing a triangle of three trines.
-A Minor Grand Trine has only one trine; the triangle closes through an opposition and a sextile instead.
+A Minor Grand Trine has only one trine; the triangle closes through two sextiles instead.
 The geometry difference looks small on paper.
 The life-shape difference is substantial.

 Grand Trines deliver diffuse capacity.
 Minor Grand Trines deliver focused output.
-A Grand Trine native can do many things related to the trine's element with relative ease but may not produce specific visible work; a Minor Grand Trine native typically produces specific visible work in one channel, even if they cannot easily generalize that capacity elsewhere.
-Biographers of famous charts often find Minor Grand Trines running under the native's most recognized accomplishment, while Grand Trines correlate more with the native's general competence or protective background structure.
+A Grand Trine native can do many things related to the trine's element with relative ease but may not produce specific visible work; a Minor Grand Trine native typically has one channel that becomes easier to train and use.
 Neither pattern outranks the other; they do different jobs.

 Scan your chart for every pattern